tatsuyafujisaki/script-cheat-sheet/cross-platform/npm.md

 # How to prepare a development environment for Node.js to work with Visual Studio Code
 1. `npm init -y`
-2. `npm install eslint eslint-config-google -D`
+2. `npm install eslint eslint-config-google --save-dev`
 3. `code .`

 # How to prepare a development environment for Node.js & Puppeteer to work with Visual Studio Code
 1. `npm init -y`
-2. `npm install eslint eslint-config-google puppeteer -D`
+2. `npm install eslint eslint-config-google puppeteer --save-dev`
 3. `code .`

 # Note